 Imouraren SA joint venture is 56.65% owned by Areva, 33.35% by Sopamin, and Kepco holds 10%.
-In February 2012, in connection with a 20,000 tU purchase agreement over 15 years, EdF agreed with Areva to take a 12.7% stake in the mine.
+In February 2012, in connection with a 20,000 tU purchase agreement over 15 years, EdF agreed with Areva to take a 12.7% stake in the mine, but this was not evident in 2013 reporting by Areva.
 Discussion proceeds on SinoU taking 10% equity.

 SOMINA is a joint venture established in 2007 with equity 37.2% China Nuclear International Uranium Corporation (SinoU) 33% Niger government, 24.8% ZXJOY Invest (Chinese) and 5% Trendfield Holdings Ltd. In 2009 Trendfield sold its 5% of the Teguidda/ Azelik deposit to Korea Resources Corp (KORES).

 New mines and prospects